 Math is also coached on a progressive continuum from the concrete through the abstract.
-Concepts are first presented in physical, tangible form, then as those common concepts are repeated up the spiral, they’re described visually together with images, before eventually shifting to actual abstract representations.
+Concepts are first presented in a physical, tangible form, then as those common concepts are repeated up the spiral, they’re described visually together with images, before eventually shifting to actual abstract representations.
 Probably the most renowned aspect of the Singapore math method is the considerable use of line segments graphically represented as multi-colored bar models.
 While the employment of this kind of line segments to aid in visually representing mathematical concepts isn’t unique, the use of these types of bar models in Singapore texts has attracted significant global interest.
 They have attracted so much attention, in fact, that the focus of many worldwide education authorities has been almost solely on these models.

 Textbooks and curriculums based on the Singapore math technique are now in use in many countries, such as the united states and Israel.
-Students utilizing these materials are already displaying meaningful gains in mathematical test scores.
+Students utilizing these materials are already displaying meaningful gains in math test scores.
 Then again, there are many reasons restricting the spread of this approach, including a lack of teachers qualified in the proper application and utilization of this curriculum, and some problems in adapting the Singapore method publications to fit with state and local schooling requirements.

-Overall, the Singapore math method is child-focused, and seeks to make sure that the student gains a full and complete knowledge of the underlying mathematical concepts, rather than just memorizes a rote collection of facts.
-This method not only enhances mathematical understanding, it also offers a firm foundation from which broader mathematical principles can be extrapolated.
+Overall, the Singapore math method is child-focused and seeks to make sure that the student gains full and complete knowledge of the underlying mathematical concepts, rather than just memorizes a rote collection of facts.
+This method not only enhances the mathematical understanding, but it also offers a firm foundation from which broader mathematical principles can be extrapolated.
 For instance, Singapore students scored better on assessments of statistics, even with no formal statistical training, than equivalent United States students who had received a unit on statistics each year as part of their traditional math curriculum.